qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - calendar submitted
 - the app is not recognizing my calendar how do i add a calendar i use google calendar with the tiny calendar app
 - how to get my exchange calendar tasks to appear in my mobile phone calendar a a so calendar
-- when you going to have calendar in the tbsp
+- when you going to have calendar in the app
 - how can i sync link my email calendar and this app i can't even find a place to look at my email calendar id really like the email calendar to show up on my phone calendar
 - how do i see the calendar is there a built in calendar or i have to use the stock calendar
 - is there to get my calendar on this app email